ATI-Wuhan/WhatieSDK_iOS/README.md

 }
 ```

-#### 9.4.2 Update Stream Light Duration
+#### 9.4.2 Update Smooth/Stream Light Duration
-You can update the time duration for a specific stream light by the following method:
+You can update the time duration for a specific smooth/stream light by the following method:

 ```objc
 -(void)updateStreamLightDuration{